-5.1 Course Lecture room equipped with multimedia projector, white or chalkboard and internet connection.
-5.2 Seminary/ Laboratory/Project Seminar room/Laboratory equipped with multimedia projector, white or chalkboard and internet connection.
-Minimum 15 experimental platforms that includes measurement boards and general purpose measurement equipment for the measurement and characterization of electron devices.
-15 personal computers with circuit simulation software.
+5.1 Course Lecture room equiped with multimedia projector, white or chalkboard and connection to internet.
+5.2 Seminary/ Laboratory/Project Seminar room equiped with multimedia projector, white or chalkboard and connection to internet.

-6. General objective (Referring to the teachers' intentions for students and to what the students will be thought during the course.
+6. General objective (Reffering to the teachers' intentions for students and to what the students will be thought during the course.
 It offers an idea on the position of course in the scientific domain, as well as the role it has for the study programme.
 The course topics, the justification of including the course in the curricula of the study programme, etc. will be described in a general manner)